A Brief History of African Fashion: From Traditional Textiles to Modern Designs

 Due to a dearth of historical records, it is challenging to determine how African clothing and fashion by extension evolved.
 However, a significant portion of the early African clothing history has been cobbled together from art, oral histories, and practices.

 One thing is notable though: Africans have never been so concerned about warmth.
 They didn’t dress as if they had to be both sleek and toasty at the same time.
 In fact, the early kinds of clothes were animal skins and hides.
-Full robes in the ancient African culture signified status or a ritual or passage of time as individuals transited from one stage of their lives to the next.
+Full robes in the ancient African culture signified status or a ritual or passage of time as individuals transitioned from one stage of their lives to the next.

 Women started wearing grass skirts and raffia stitches at the height of creativity.
 At that time, creativity was booming.
 They started putting trinkets on the exposed regions of their bodies at the same time.
 This also comprised more ornate headdresses and jewelry that was worn specifically at significant occasions and fashioned of feathers, bones, and bits of ostrich eggshell.